Melvud/Kotlin-Messenger/README.md

 **Antimax** is a production-ready, high-performance video, audio, and chat application for Android.
 It demonstrates a complete, full-stack solution integrating a modern **Jetpack Compose** UI with a powerful **WebRTC** media engine and a scalable **Firebase** backend.

-This repository serves as a professional portfolio piece, showcasing a deep understanding of real-time communication, modern Android development, and complex client-server architecture designed for reliability and scale.

 ---

 ## ✨ Core Features